We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 Curriculum

 The degree requirements consist of a core set of courses in foundational and clinical sciences, evidence-based practice, and specialty areas (i.e. geriatrics, pediatrics, etc.).
-Students will also complete physical therapy clinical practice hours within the field under the supervision of a licensed physical therapist.
+Students can expect to complete physical therapy clinical practice hours within the field under the supervision of a licensed physical therapist.
 Find more information on how clinical education experiences work.

 The hybrid format of instruction is provided through online education and face-to-face onsite lab immersion sessions that allow students to live anywhere in the country.
 The program is designed to be in full compliance with the Commission on Accreditation in Physical Therapist Education (CAPTE).